AI & Automation

 Summary

-• Crucial Elements: Assigning a specific role, clear goals, sufficient context, desired output format
+• Crucial elements: Assign specific role, clear goals, sufficient context, desired output format

-• Common Mistakes: Being too vague, not assigning a role, forgetting the output format, asking too much at once
+• Common mistakes: Being too vague, not assigning a role, forgetting output format, asking too much at once

-• Iterative Process: Testing, refining, and adapting for optimal results
+• Iterative process: Testing, refining and adjusting for optimal results

 The quality of AI output depends entirely on the input you provide.
-A poorly formulated prompt yields generic results, while a sharp query can provide exactly what you're looking for.
+A poorly formulated prompt delivers generic results, while a sharp question can give you exactly what you are looking for.
 For entrepreneurs and marketers who want to save time and achieve better results, prompt engineering has become an essential skill.

-Are you already using AI in your marketing?
-Then also read our guide on top AI tools for marketers in 2026 for practical applications.
+Are you already working with AI in your marketing?
+Also read our guide about top AI tools for marketers in 2026 for practical applications.

-AI tools like ChatGPT, Claude, or Gemini are powerful, but they lack context and intuition.
-They interpret your requests literally, without reading between the lines.
-A vague question yields a vague answer.
-A specific, targeted prompt generates output you can use immediately.
+AI tools such as ChatGPT, Claude or Gemini are powerful, but they lack context and intuition.
+They interpret literally what you ask, without reading between the lines.
+A vague question delivers a vague answer.
+A specific, goal-oriented prompt generates output you can use directly.

 — Sam Altman, CEO OpenAI

-For entrepreneurs looking to leverage AI for growth, be sure to check out our AI-driven marketing strategies for 2026.
+For entrepreneurs who want to deploy AI for growth, definitely check out our AI-driven marketing strategies for 2026.

 The ROCKET formula for effective prompts

-Instead of asking random questions, use this structured approach:
+Instead of asking questions at random, use this structured approach:

 Example of the ROCKET formula in action